specs32/flatlight/README.md

 __Building the Flatlight__

 You should find everything you need in the KiCAD Folder to get started Hardwarewise.
-I tried my best to add Comments in the Schematics.
-There is also a Sample Layout file which you may use and modify.
-Also there are ready made SVGs so you can just print your transparency and start etching.
-You might wanna take a look how to build a Flatlight on my youtube channel.

-<B> The Hardware is Licensed under CC-BY-SA 4.0 please include this on your Silkscreen or TopCopper</B>

-Both Licenses can be foud in the docs folder

 __Code for the Flatlight__

 It started out as a C++ Project in Eclipse, but i found that pretty difficult to set up and handle, so i switched to arduino.
-The Arduino Programm is for the Flatlight with an ATMega 8 µController.
-The Software and Hardware in this Project fit together, if you modify your layout or the PINs in the Schematic, make sure to adapt the Code to that changes.
-When I have the Hardware in my hands i usually hook it to a USB ISP, in my case an USBASP v2.0 and:

-- Set the fuses on a new ATMega chip. (help is in the docs)
-- Use the programmer and ISP of your Choice, i usually export as HEX file and flash with avrdude.
+The Arduino Programm is for the Flatlight .

 <B>The Software is Licensed under the GNU Public License 3.0, please include that in your Code</B>

+<B> The Hardware is Licensed under CC-BY-SA 4.0 please include this on your Silkscreen or TopCopper</B>

-Both Licenses can be foud in the docs folder
+Both Licenses can be found in the docs folder

 Thanks to everyone who supported me  !!!